TV personality dives into Surviving and Growing Through Grief

 TV personality, MC and entertainer Pio Terei is doing his bit to help build stronger whānau in Aotearoa New Zealand by teaming up with charity Parenting Place to present his inspiring and entertaining parenting shows around New Zealand.

-Five years ago Pio Terei lost his youngest son to cancer and later this month will present Surviving and Growing Through Grief at a free community event in Tūrangi.
+Five years ago, Pio Terei lost his youngest son to cancer and this month will present Surviving and Growing Through Grief at a free community event in Tūrangi.

-Speaking to the Taupō & Tūrangi Herald in advance of his speaking engagement, Pio says it is such a difficult time for everyone at the moment.
+Speaking to the Taupō & Tūrangi Herald before his speaking engagement, Pio says it is such a difficult time for everyone at the moment.
 He is personally feeling tired but says he is naming the issue, and this helps him to navigate through it.

 Since Covid-19, there has been a rise in anxiety and children take their cues from adults.